Using Interface Classification

 • Lastly, traffic on the blue path has the lowest ROI.
 It enters in San Francisco and is delivered in Sao Paulo, Brazil, which involves costly transport between two countries.
 This cost is probably not offset by the fact that it is delivered to a Free PNI.

-The fact that Kentik enables us to see different paths like the ones that we’ve colored in the diagram above illustrates that we can use it to precisely establish the different types of traffic that can be compounded into an ROI — weighted by traffic volume —for each customer.
-A ballpark ROI analysis can be conducted by eyeballing a Sankey generated from the settings shown above, which can be downloaded as an image to share during a traffic engineering or sales meeting.
-Or the underlying data can be exported from Kentik for further analysis in a financial or BI environment, either as CSV via the portal (see Export Chart or Table) or as JSON via our Query API (see Query Data Method).
+The fact that Kentik enables us to see different paths like the ones that we’ve colored in the diagram above illustrates that we can use it to precisely establish the different types of traffic that can be compounded into an ROI — weighted by traffic volume — for each customer.
+A ballpark ROI analysis can be conducted by viewing a Sankey generated from the settings shown above, which can be downloaded as an image to share during a traffic engineering or sales meeting.
+The underlying data can also be exported from Kentik for further analysis in a financial or BI environment, either as CSV via the portal (see Export Chart or Table) or as JSON via our Query API (see Query Data Method).

 © 2014- Kentik